-100 meter dash

-1600 meter run

-400 meter relay

-400 meter run

-800 meter run

-200 meter dash

-1600 meter relay

-Order of events - Field: girls' events first.
-High jump

-Long jump

-Shot put boys - 8 lb. girls - 6 lb.
+N. Order of events Track: 100 meter dash 1600 meter run 400 meter relay 400 meter run 800 meter run 200 meter dash 1600 meter relay Field: Boys - High Jump Girls - Long Jump Boys - Discus Girls - Shot Put Girls - High Jump Boys - Long Jump Girls - Discus Boys - Shot Put Shot put: Boys - 8 lb.
+Girls - 6 lb.
 NOTE: Each Shot put will be weighed at the county meet prior to competing.
+Discus: 1kg weight and 18cm diameter for both genders.

-Discus NOTE: The discus must be smooth and free of groves.
+NOTE: The discus must be smooth and free of groves.
 Each discus will be weighed at the county meet prior to competition.

-- O. A relay team member or individual who false starts for the second time will be disqualified. - P. At all middle school track meets: all field events will be completed before any running events will be started. - 25.3 All meets are scheduled to start at 4:00 p.m. - 25.4 All participants should remain off the football field. - 25.5 The school resource officer of the host school competing in a track meet at will be present for security reasons. - 25.6 All participants are required to have a school identifying jersey or shirt while competing in the county meet in the following colors: Jinks-Green; Surfside Black; Merritt Brown-Orange; Mowat-Yellow; Bay Haven-Dark Blue, Breakfast Point-Gold, and University Grey. - 25.7 Tommy Oliver Stadium Track Rules - DIRECTIONS FROM SCHOOL DISTRICT PERSONNEL MUST BE FOLLOWED. - RUNNING SHOES WITH SPIKES ARE LIMITED TO 1/8 INCH (3MM) PIN OR PYRAMID SPIKES ONLY. - JOGGERS PLEASE USE OUTSIDE 3 LANES ONLY. - LIFT AND CARRY ANY EQUIPMENT.
-DO NOT DRAG ITEMS ON TRACK. - NO VEHICLE TRAFFIC. - NO ATHLETIC CLEATS OR HARD SOLED FOOTWEAR. - NO FOOD OR BEVERAGES. - NO ALCOHOL OR TOBACCO PRODUCTS. - NO CHEWING GUM. - NO ROLLER SKATES, ROLLER BLADES, SKATE BOARDS, STROLLERS, SCOOTERS, BICYCLES, OR OTHER WHEELED VEHICLES OR CARTS. - NO SPECTATORS ON TRACK. - NO PETS.
+- O. A relay team member or individual who false starts for the second time will be disqualified. - P. At all middle school track meets: all field events will be completed before any running events will be started.

+25.3 All meets are scheduled to start at 3:00 p.m.

+25.4 All participants should remain off the football field

+25.5 The school resource officer of the host school competing in a track meet will be present for security reasons.

+25.6 To be eligible to compete in the County Meet, athletes must participate in a minimum of one regular season meet.

+25.7 All participants are required to have a school identifying jersey or shirt while competing in the County Meet in the following colors:

+'''

+Bay Haven-Navy Blue

+Breakfast Point-Royal Blue

+Bozeman-Red

+Covenant-Light Gray

+Jinks-Green

+Merritt Brown-Orange

+Mowat-White

+North Bay Haven-Light Blue

+Palm Bay-Teal

+Surfside-Black

+Rutherford-Gold

+Tyndall-Red

+University-Charcoal Gray

+'''

+25.8 Tommy Oliver Stadium Track Rules

+• DIRECTIONS FROM SCHOOL DISTRICT PERSONNEL MUST BE FOLLOWED. • RUNNING SHOES WITH SPIKES ARE LIMITED TO 1/8 INCH (3MM) PIN OR PYRAMID SPIKES ONLY.

+- JOGGERS PLEASE USE OUTSIDE 3 LANES ONLY.

+- LIFT AND CARRY ANY EQUIPMENT.
+DO NOT DRAG ITEMS ON TRACK.

+- NO VEHICLE TRAFFIC.

+- NO ATHLETIC CLEATS OR HARD SOLED FOOTWEAR.

+- NO FOOD OR BEVERAGES.

+- NO ALCOHOL OR TOBACCO PRODUCTS.

+- NO CHEWING GUM.

+- NO ROLLER SKATES, ROLLER BLADES, SKATE BOARDS, STROLLERS, SCOOTERS, BICYCLES, OR OTHER WHEELED VEHICLES OR CARTS.

+- NO SPECTATORS ON TRACK.

+- NO PETS.

-NO UNAUTHORIZED USE.
+- NO UNAUTHORIZED USE.